oasis-tcs/openc2-ap-er/oc2edr.md

     * This profile SHALL NOT define Actions that are external to Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v10)
     * This profile MAY augment the definition of the Actions in the context of an EDR
     * This profile SHALL NOT define Actions in a manner that is inconsistent with version 1.0 of the OpenC2 Language Specification
-* Target:  A subset of the Targets and Target-Specifiers defined in Version 1.0 of the OpenC2 Language Specification that are meaningful in the context of EDR and one Target (and its associated Specifier) that is defined in this specification
+* Target:  A subset of the Targets and Target-Specifiers defined in Version 1.0 of the OpenC2 Language Specification that are meaningful in the context of EDR and three Targets (and their associated Specifiers) that are defined in this specification
 * Arguments:  A subset of the Arguments defined in the Language Specification and a set of Arguments defined in this specification
 * Actuator:  A set of specifiers defined in this specification that are meaningful in the context of EDR

 ### 2.1.1 Actions
-Table 2.1.1-1 presents the OpenC2 Actions defined in version 1.0 of the Language Specification which are meaningful in the context of an ER Actuator.
-The particular Action/Target pairs that are required or are optional are presented in [Section 2.3](#23-openc2-commands).
+Table 2.1.1-1 presents the OpenC2 Actions defined in Version 1.0 of the Language Specification which are meaningful in the context of an ER Actuator.
+The combinations of Action/Target pairs that are valid for Endpoint Response purposes are presented in [Section 2.3](#23-openc2-commands).

 **Table 2.1.1-1.
 Actions Applicable to ER**